 Can I Remove Solar Panels Myself?

-The average homeowner should hire a professional to remove their solar panels because of the dangers that come with climbing onto your roof and working at dangerous heights.
-Also, not only is there a risk of personal injury, but also damage to the roof and panels (which could cost you your warranty).
-If anything were to happen, you wouldn’t want to be held liable.
+The average homeowner should hire a professional to remove their solar panels because of the dangers of climbing onto your roof and working at dangerous heights.
+Also, there is a risk of personal injury and damage to the roof and panels (which could cost you your warranty).
+You wouldn’t want to be held liable if anything were to happen.

 Instead, professionals are trained for these jobs and know how to handle them safely.